-No trip to D.C. is complete without ordering its signature dish: the half-smoke.
+No trip to D.C. is complete without ordering the district's signature dish, the half-smoke.
 And while many restaurants serve it, there’s only one worthy of your order: Ben’s Chili Bowl.
-This popular landmark diner has been feeding the community and cultural icons since the area’s “Black Broadway” days, when jazz greats such as Miles Davis enjoyed this comfort food classic.
-When riots broke out after MLK’s assassination in 1968, Ben’s remained open and served both police and protestors.
-While the U Street Corridor has undergone an urban makeover, Ben’s has remained the same, serving their quarter-pound of half-pork/half-beef smoked sausage on a bun with mustard and onions, all smothered in spicy homemade chili sauce.
-The prestigious James Beard Foundation even took notice, awarding it as one of “America’s Classics.”
+The popular landmark diner has been feeding the community and cultural icons since the area’s “Black Broadway” days, when jazz greats such as Miles Davis enjoyed this comfort food classic.
+When riots broke out after Martin Luther King's assassination in 1968, Ben’s remained open and served both police and protesters.
+While the U Street Corridor has undergone an urban makeover, Ben’s has remained the same, serving its quarter-pound of half-pork/half-beef smoked sausage on a bun with mustard and onions, all smothered in spicy homemade chili sauce.
+The prestigious James Beard Foundation even took notice, deeming it one of “America’s Classics.”
 Bring cash.

 Have you been here?
 Share a tip or a photo with fellow travelers.

 History and Half Smokes